 Sleepy Hollow Christmas Lights - Torrance

 Also known to locals as "The Hole," Torrance's Sleepy Hollow neighborhood has been sending up flares for Santa for more than 40 years, and there's no question he's seen them—as have a whole lot of other admirers.
 Fans pour through nightly from Thanksgiving weekend until Christmas, and the best way to enjoy the vibe is to park outside the neighborhood and walk through.
-We're guessing the hot chocolate and candy cane stands may not be erected this year, but no doubt many residents (some dressed as Santa) will still sit around their fire rings and wave at the holiday lights admirers.
+It sounds like the hot chocolate and candy cane stands are back for 2021, and no doubt many residents (some dressed as Santa) will still sit around their fire rings and wave at the holiday lights admirers.
 A limited number of cars are allowed through, but it's slow going; one can only hope that no one is waiting for a pizza delivery guy.

 Parking options are best on either Pacific Coast Highway or Prospect.
 Robert Road is just north of Calle Mayor off PCH.

-To raise much needed funds for the Roundhouse Aquarium, Manhattan Beach and the surrounding beach cities are also lighting up.
+To raise much-needed funds for educational programs at the Roundhouse Aquarium, Manhattan Beach and the surrounding Beach Cities are also lighting up with a competition for the second annual Light Up the Beach Cities contest.
 Businesses, residences, and vehicles (that could mean bikes, cars, golf carts, and more—literally anything with wheels) can enter the contest and win prizes by displaying the most creativity and spirit.
-Judging takes place December 13-19, 2020.
-Although entries from these contests will be spread throughout the community, our hope is that continuing to check the websites will yield more info as displays enter the contest—and both Lawndale and Manhattan Beach are sure to be unusually festive as a result.
-These South Bay lighting displays are a holiday treasure hunt from the car.
+Entries from these contests will be spread throughout the community—and Manhattan Beach is sure to be unusually festive as a result.

 Candy Cane Lane - Woodland Hills